nomic-ai/nomic/docs/data_cleaning_in_atlas.md

 In this example, we will map and label a news dataset from the Huggingface hub.
 To start, load the dataset [ag_news](https://huggingface.co/datasets/ag_news), randomly sample 10,000 points and map it.

-The dataset is composed of news articles scrapped by an [academic news scraping engine](http://groups.di.unipi.it/~gulli/AG_corpus_of_news_articles.html) after 2004.
+The dataset is composed of news articles scraped by an [academic news scraping engine](http://groups.di.unipi.it/~gulli/AG_corpus_of_news_articles.html) after 2004.

 === "Data Labeling Example"